 Museum Hill features four of the finest destinations in the area, including the Museum of Indian Arts & Culture, Museum of Spanish Colonial Art, Museum of International Folk Art and the Wheelwright Museum of the American Indian.

-During our many trips to Santa Fe over the years, we have stayed at the El Rey located at 1862 Cerillos Road.
+During our many trips to Santa Fe over the years, we have stayed at the historic El Rey Inn located at 1862 Cerrillos Road.
 It was built in 1936 on Historic Route 66, and remains today an icon in Santa Fe.
 It features 86 unique rooms and suites, each individually decorated.

-Another choice about two blocks from the Plaza is the Inn on the Alameda.
+Another lodging choice about two blocks from the Plaza is the Inn on the Alameda.
 It offers various rooms, suites and casitas located in easy walking distance to downtown.
 Located at 303 East Alameda.
 Free parking.
-Phone 888.984.2121.

-If you are staying north of Santa Fe, and also visiting Taos, one option is the Abuiqui Inn.
+If you are staying north of Santa Fe, and also visiting Taos, one option is the Abiquiu Inn.

 Roy Cline opened his rest stop in 1934 at the intersection of what was then New Mexico State Highways 6 and 2.

-For decades since, travelers have stopped at Clines Corners for a needed break, fuel, or just their homemade fudge.
+For decades since, travelers have stopped at Clines Corners Travel Center for a needed break, fuel, or just their homemade fudge.
 Today, Clines Corners Retail Center spans over 30,000 square feet.

 Planning a Road Trip on Route 66?
 Here are trip planners for the major segments ...